 The bulk of information, there were only three minor other items used in the FISA application.

-The rest of it was what we now know to be an unverifiable Russian dossier that Hillary paid for, that even when they checked in with Christopher Steele, the Christopher Steele knew was uh phony too.
+The rest of it was what we now know to be an unverifiable Russian dossier that Hillary paid for that even when they checked in with Christopher Steele, that Christopher Steele knew was phony too.

-He said, Yeah, my one source was nuts and egomaniac and didn't often tell the truth.
+He said, yeah, my one source was nuts, an egomaniac, and didn't often tell the truth.

 Right.

-I mean, when when we look at this, Sean, everything that you've been saying and reporting on for many, many months, over yeah, you know, over a year now, we know now, based on the IG's report, that that indeed you were accurate.
+I mean, when we look at this, Sean, everything that you've been saying and reporting on for many, many months, Over a year now, we know now, based on the IG's report, that indeed you were accurate.

 The FBI, James Baker, you just played that little tape.

-And and I've found uh in reading through this report, as you know, I've gone through a couple of hours briefing.
+And I've found in reading through this report, as you know, I've gone through a couple of hour briefing.

-We've been going through this report, combing it uh through with a fine-toothed comb.
+We've been going through this report, combing it through with a fine-toothed comb.

 While they were supposed to be helping candidate Donald Trump, they were actually surveilling him.

-Uh, and that goes along with 12 other times that they actually secretly recorded uh Trump campaign officials.
+And that goes along with 12 other times that they actually secretly recorded Trump campaign officials.

 I just find it appalling.